 Students fulfill the requirements of the degree through the completion of ten regular courses and a two-part comprehensive examination based on coursework and the graduate reading list.
 The comprehensive examination consists of a three-hour written exam and a one-hour oral exam.

-A second option, subject to approval by the Graduate Program Director, would require the completion of nine regular courses, a written thesis, and an oral defense.
+A third option, subject to approval by the Graduate Program Director, would require the completion of nine regular courses, a written thesis, and an oral defense.
 Recent theses have covered Latin American, Iberian, and linguistic topics.
 For this option, students should follow the Thesis Guidelines.
 Students who write a thesis are required to complete a RCRS workshop (Responsible Conduct in Research and Scholarship).
 Please see the following guidelines for writing a Thesis Proposal.

 Additionally, candidates for the MA degree fulfill the Research Tool Requirement of the Graduate School by showing competency in a language other than English or Spanish.
 This requirement can be fulfilled by taking a translation exam in the Graduate School, or by taking a language course at Loyola or elsewhere and earning a grade of B or higher.